talison/rack-mobile-detect/README.md

 Targeted mobile devices are detected via a `Regexp` applied against the HTTP User-Agent header.

-By default, the targeted devices are iPhone, Android and iPod.
+By default, the targeted devices are iPhone, iPad, Android and iPod.
 If a targeted device is detected, the token match from the regular expression will be the value passed in the `X_MOBILE_DEVICE` header, i.e.: `X_MOBILE_DEVICE: iPhone`

 ### UAProf Detection ###